oudelaar/CaptureC/README.md

 # CaptureC

 # This script performs the analysis of a Capture-C experiment.
-It takes as input the aligned sam file, the oligo file (CCanalyser format), and a file with the
-# coordinates of all the restriction fragments in the genome of the restriction enzyme used for digestion (format chr:start-stop\n).
-# For more info on file formats and how to generate these, see http://userweb.molbiol.ox.ac.uk/public/telenius/captureManual/UserManualforCaptureCanalysis.pdf.
+It takes as input the aligned sam file, the oligo file (CCanalyser format), and a file with the coordinates of all the restriction fragments in the genome of the restriction enzyme used for digestion (format chr:start-stop\n).For more info on file formats and how to generate these, see http://userweb.molbiol.ox.ac.uk/public/telenius/captureManual/UserManualforCaptureCanalysis.pdf.

 # The script analyses the sam file and filters out:
 # 1. Duplicate reads.
-For flashed reads duplicate removal is based on a unique start and stop of all mapped fragments; for non-flashed reads only the start of the
-#    two separate reads is considered and needs to be unique.
-The script has an option for more stringent analysis, in which reads with only 1 (-stringent 1) or
-#    2 (-stringent 2) differences are also removed.
+For flashed reads duplicate removal is based on a unique start and stop of all mapped fragments; for non-flashed reads only the start of the two separate reads is considered and needs to be unique.
+The script has an option for more stringent analysis, in which reads with only 1 (-stringent 1) or 2 (-stringent 2) differences are also removed.
 # 2. Proximity exclusion.
 All mapped restriction fragments that fall within a 1kb window from any of the viewpoints used will be removed.
 # The remaining read fragments are considered reporters and are mapped to the corresponding restriction fragments.
 # The script contains a 'globin option' to combine the separate globin tracks into a combined track.